broccolijs/broccolijs.github.io/src/docs/about.md

 vendor  prefixes (like `-ms` or `-webkit`) to attributes, which is then in turn passed into the `merge()` plugin.

 The `merge()` plugin will copy the contents of each of its inputs into its output directory.
-Thus, it merges our uglified Javascript and out vendor prefixed css.
+Thus, it merges our uglified JavaScript and out vendor prefixed css.
 This then becomes our final output and is what is written to our target (destination) directory.

-This should all be fairly familiar to you if you've ever written Javascript (or any programming language for that matter) before, it's just inputs and output.
+This should all be fairly familiar to you if you've ever written JavaScript (or any programming language for that matter) before, it's just inputs and output.

 ## Thinking in Broccoli